najma510/Visa-Pay/README.md

 ## For Visa Pay Mobile Application

 #### To Run:
+1) Install and setup flutter using [Install flutter](https://flutter.dev/docs/get-started/install).
-1) Navigate to the project directory Visa-Pay
+2) Navigate to the project directory Visa-Pay
-2) Remove the folder VisaPaymentRESTService folder
+3) Remove the folder VisaPaymentRESTService folder
-3) Install the required flutter extension and packages in VS Code or Android studio.
+4) Install the required flutter extension and packages in VS Code or Android studio.
-4) Launch Emulator or run on real device
+5) Launch Emulator or run on real device
-5) Run the app from terminal using ```flutter run```.
+6) Run the app from terminal using ```flutter run```.

 ## For Visa Pay Web Service